Well, I don't expect it to mollify very many of you, but I'm going to tell you anyway.

 I'm real with this.

-I'm not just front.
+That's what I'm not just front.

-I remember back in the early days of this show when we were examining the cop killing uh lyrics and so forth.
+When they have been questioned about it, and I remember all this, the group, NWA, I remember back in the early days of this show when we were examining the cop killing lyrics and so forth.

 We had debates on this program about to what degree, if any, do lyrics like that in pop music influence cultural behavior.

-And there were some people come on, you can't say that because there's too much of it.
+And there were some people, come on, you can't say that because there's too much of it.

 It would be constant anarchy if that stuff was that influential.